 Half-baths are typically located off of the main living area and contain only a vanity and toilet, making them ideal for daytime guests.
 Also known as a powder room, it is the smallest bathroom in a home, averaging about 20 square feet but ranging between 18 and 32 square feet.

 This space is typically 3 feet wide and between 6 and 8 feet long.
-At a minimum, a half-bath may only be 11 square feet, but this size is usually only found in older homes, where space is at a premium.
+At a minimum, a half-bath may be as small as 11 square feet, but this size is usually only found in older homes, where space is at a premium.

 Space-Saving Three-Quarter Bathrooms

 Three-quarter baths are often placed in basement additions, en suites for non-master bedrooms and in smaller homes as a replacement for a full bathroom.
 A three-quarter bath contains a vanity, toilet and either a shower stall or a bathtub, but some builders view any bathroom with a tub as a full bath.

 A 5-by-7-foot configuration creates 35 square feet of space, enough room for a vanity, shower stall and toilet.
 With a tub, the required space increases slightly, coming out to 5 by 8 feet, or 40 square feet.
 The average size is based on the overall square footage of the home and how many bathrooms are present, especially with new construction.
 Homes under 2,000 square feet typically have only 93 square feet dedicated to all bathrooms, not including the master.

 The average full bathroom contains a shower, bathtub, vanity and toilet.
 Many newer homes combine the shower and the tub into one unit to save space, making the required square footage nearly identical to that of a three-quarter bath with a tub: 40 square feet.